dlozanob/My-Notes/SAA-C03.md

     - Credentials
       - Consists of a name and password and up to two access keys
       - Access keys used with the API or CLI
-    - Can be group memebers
+    - Can be group members
   - Groups
     - A collection of IAM users
     - Permissions should be managed at the group level